I love going home to Canada, and I am happy to say that whenever I do I make sure to get a dose of adventure in the Rocky Mountains.

 Confession: I LOVE ziplining, but I haven’t done this one yet, but it’s definitely on my agenda this summer!
 You can reach speeds of up to 70km an hour as you zip down the mountainside for a whirlwind bird’s eye view!
 Sign me up!

-There are literally hundreds of hikes you could choose from in the Rockies!
+There are literally hundreds of hikes you could choose from in the Rockey Mountains, Canada!
 I have too many favourites to share, so will just share a few of my favourites.
 I love hiking in Sunshine Meadows.
-You take a bus to a gorgeous meadow, which is one of the best places in the Rockies for wild flowers.
-You can do an easy, relatively flat hike around the meadows or use it as a jumping off point for something more strenuous.
+You take a bus to a gorgeous meadow, which is one of the best places in the Rockies for wildflowers.
+You can do an easy, relatively flat hike around the meadows or use it as a jumping-off point for something more strenuous.

 I also love Fairview Mountain which starts right from the lake at Lake Louise.
 It’s steep, but straightforward hiking and you get fantastic views over the lake and a bird’s eye view of the glaciers hanging over the lake!

-Peyto Lake is one of the most popular attractions in the Canadian Rockies on the Icefields Parkway.
+Peyto Lake is one of the most popular attractions in the Rocky Mountains, Canada on the Icefields Parkway.
 You can get a gorgeous view of the lake from the viewing platform which is just a 10 – 15 walk.
 Alternatively hike the 3km to Bow Summit Lookout which is less crowded, and offers spectacular views over the lake!
 Or hike down to the lake itself!
-Be sure to deep your feet in!
+Be sure to dip your feet in!
 Nothing is quite as refreshing as a glacier lake after hiking!

 Wildlife Viewing in Waterton National Park